roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-08 ****** byBoratus© "Open your eyes, Natalie."
+"Open your eyes, Natalie."
 Dominique whispered and Natalie saw herself in the mirror as her hands slid back up her legs, along her hips and up her stomach, over her breasts to her neck and then her cheeks, finally into her hair before stretching up to the ceiling.
 Her hands fell gracefully down again and moved onto her hips as she increased her sway, dipped low for a moment as she twisted and then rose to continue her stripper's tease.

  Natalie was mesmerized by the stranger in front of her whose mouth spread in a joyful yet wicked smile.
 Was that really her?